 In the following years, a series of massive general strikes and blockades highlighted mounting electoral discontent.
 Hundreds of thousands of people protested against proposed radical labour and pension reforms and privatisation plans that analysts claimed would help curb public debt.
 The backlash against the government reached boiling point in December 2008, when urban rioting broke out across the country, led by youths outraged by the police shooting of a 15-year-old boy in Athens following an alleged exchange between police and a group of teenagers.
 Youths hurled stones and firebombs at riot police who responded with tear gas.
-Concern continued over political tangles in investigations regarding alleged corruption among state executives (on both sides of the political fence) in connection with the Siemens Hellas group.
-This followed another controversy that involved land-swap deals between a monastery and the government, which some commentators believe to have gone heavily in the monastery's favour, at the expense of taxpayers.
-A general election held in October 2009, midway through Karamanlis' term, saw PASOK (under Georgios Papandreou) take back the reins in a landslide win against the conservatives.
+Following a series of financial and corruption scandals a general election held in October 2009, midway through Karamanlis' term, saw PASOK (under Georgios Papandreou) take back the reins in a landslide win against the conservatives.

 In 2009 a lethal cocktail of high public spending and widespread tax evasion, combined with the credit crunch of global recession, threatened to cripple Greece's economy.
 In 2010 Greece's fellow eurozone countries agreed to a €125 billion package (half of Greece's GDP) to get the country back on its feet, though with strict conditions – the ruling government, PASOK, still lead by Georgios Papandreou, would have to impose austere measures of reform and reduce Greece's bloated deficit.
 Huge cuts followed, including 10% off public workers' salaries, but it was too little too late and foreign creditors continued to demand ever higher interest rates for their loans.

 Greece was stuck between a real-life Scylla and Charybdis – to receive yet another bailout, which was absolutely essential to stop them toppling the euro as a credible currency, they had to effect reforms that penalised the average Greek even further, pushing formerly nonpolitical citizens towards revolution.
-Some longed for a return to the drachma, however, many believed Greece would still be saddled with massive debt and a monetary system with absolutely no standing.
+While some longed for a return to the drachma, others believed Greece would still be saddled with massive debt and a monetary system with absolutely no standing.

 Georgios Papandreou asked the people for a referendum on the EU bailout, then failed to form a coalition government and stepped down from office.
 In November 2011, Lucas Papademos – a former vice president of the European Central Bank – became prime minister.
 Antonis Samaras, leader of the New Democracy party, succeeded him the following year and assembled a coalition with third-placed PASOK and smaller groups to pursue the austerity program.
 A second bailout of €130 billion brought further austerity requirements and Athens again saw major strikes aimed at the massive cuts – 22% off minimum wage, 15% off pensions and the axing of 15,000 public-sector jobs.
 Suicide rates in the capital were up by 40%.
 Also up was support for the far-right fascist organisation, the Golden Dawn, bringing with them a rising tide of racism aimed squarely at Greece's immigrant population.

-This was the first-ever election win for radical left-wing Syriza.
+In January 2015, left-wing Syriza, led by 40-year-old Alexis Tsipras, won the general election with an antiausterity platform, the first-ever such victory for the radical left-wing party.
 To reach a majority, Syriza established a coalition with right-wing Independent Greeks (ANEL), unlikely bedfellows united by their mutual condemnation of the bailout program.

 Initially, Tsipras stuck to his guns and June 2015 saw Greece become the first first-world nation to go into arrears with the EU and IMF.
 Attempts to negotiate a new bailout and avoid default were unsuccessful as Tsipras took the offer back to Greece and held a referendum.
 Over 61% of voters were not willing to accept the bailout conditions.

-Dissent within Syriza and ANEL, brought on by hardliners opposed to the bailout, led Tsipras to resign in August 2015 and return to the polls in September.
+Continued political turmoil over the bailout led Tsipras to resign in August 2015 and return to the polls in September.
 This was Greece's fourth election in just over three years.
 The outcome was an unexpectedly large victory for Tsipras, just six seats short of an absolute majority.
 Nevertheless, voter turnout was 57%, the lowest recorded in Greece.
 For many Greeks, choosing between the austerity measures and Grexit had become akin to rearranging deck chairs on the Titanic.